FIWARE/tutorials.Relationships-Linked-Data/README.md

 ### Relationships with Linked Data

-With a well defined data model using linked data, every relationship is predefined in advance and is discoverable.
-Using JSON linked-data concepts (specifically `@graph` and `@context`) it is much easier for computers to understand indirect relationships and navigate between linked entities.
+With a well defined data model using linked data, every relationship can be predefined in advance and is discoverable.
+Using [JSON-LD](https://json-ld.org/spec/FCGS/json-ld/20130328) concepts (specifically `@graph` and `@context`) it is much easier for computers to understand indirect relationships and navigate between linked entities.
 Due to hese additional annotations it is possible to create usable models which are ontologically correct and therefore **Shelf** can now be directly assigned a `numberOfItems` attribute and bridge table concept is no longer required.
 This is necessary as other systems may be interogating **Shelf** directly.